AdamWeissman/nodePrep/README.md

 Libraries in Node are included by using the Node Package Manager whereas for browser based JavaScript, you can use script tags etc.

 type `node` to enter the Node repl and explore!

+## DEBUGGING IN NODE
+* `node inspect index.js`
+  this starts a debugger in the CLI and pauses execution whenever debugger is hit

+  `c` continues execution, `n` runs the next line of code, `s` steps into a function, `o` steps out of current function
+*  `node --inspect index.js`
+  starts a debugger instance and pauses execution when the `debugger` statement is hit... can access the debugger at 'chrome://inspect'

+*  `node --inspect-brk index.js`
+  starts a debugger instance and WAITS to execute until a debugger is connected... also access it at 'chrome://inspect'